-Definitions of Treatment, Payment or Health Care Operations Treatment is health care.
+Definitions of Treatment, Payment or Health Care Operations ,, Treatment is health care.
 Treatment is the provision, coordination or management of health care and related services.
 It also includes but is not limited to consultations and referrals between one or more of your providers.
 For example: The Plan discloses to a treating orthodontist the name of your treating dentist so that the orthodontist may ask for your dental X-rays from the treating dentist.
 Payment is paying claims for health care and related activities.
 Payment includes but is not limited to making coverage determinations and payment.
 These actions include billing, claims management, subrogation, Plan reimbursement, reviews for medical necessity and appropriateness of care, utilization review and preauthorization.
 For example: The Plan tells your doctor whether you are eligible for coverage or what percentage of the bill will be paid by the Plan.
-HealthCare OperationsHealth care operations include but are not limited to quality asses improvement, reviewing competence or qualifications of he professionals, underwriting, premium rating and other insurance relating to creating or renewing insurance contracts.
-It also includ management, case management, conducting or arranging for review, legal services and auditing functions including fraud a compliance programs, business planning and development, management and general administrative activities.
+HealthCare Operations keep the Plan operating soundly.
+Health care operations include but are not limited to quality assessment and improvement, reviewing competence or qualifications of health care professionals, underwriting, premium rating and other insurance activities relating to creating or renewing insurance contracts.
+It also includes disease management, case management, conducting or arranging for medical review, legal services and auditing functions including fraud and abuse compliance programs, business planning and development, business management and general administrative activities.
 For example: The Plan uses information about your medical claims to refer you to a disease management program, to project future benefit costs or to audit the accuracy of its claims processing functions.